sathish600/sudoku/README.md

 # Sudoku

-This project implements a 9X9 Sudoku game with the following features\
+This project implements a 9X9 Sudoku game with the following features.

 	1. Initialise the Sudoku game with default/custom values
 	2. Insert value at a given position (row/col)
 	3. Search value at a given position (row/col)

 ## Tools/Technologies
-	Java
-	Maven
+	Java - JDK 7 or above is required to run the project Maven - Maven installation is not required (packaged mvnw for running without installing maven locally)

 ## Build/Run